 Combinations to consider:

 Double major or combined honours: As part of a double major or combined honours program, Biology can be combined with any other Faculty of Arts or Science major or honours subjects.
 If it is combined with an Arts subject, a larger number of credits must be taken in Biology.

 Minors: There are also a number of minor programs that can be combined with Biology through the Bachelor of Science program.
 These are: Business, Canadian Studies, Community Design, Computer Science, Environmental Science, Film Studies, Food Science, Journalism Studies, Law and Society, and Management.

 Bachelor of Science students can complete a Bachelor of Engineering degree concurrently with their science program.
 Students in this program complete the equivalent of a three-year Bachelor of Science degree in Biology and a Bachelor of Engineering in a period of five to six calendar years, depending on whether or not a co-op program is selected for Engineering.

 Bachelor of Arts

-In the Bachelor of Arts program, Biology can be combined with most of the Arts or Science major or honours subjects, with the exception of Environmental Science.
+In the Bachelor of Arts program, Biology can be combined with most of the Arts or Science major or honours subjects.

 Video: Biology major Sagar Jha talks about his experience at Dal